sarahfossheim/fossheim-io/writing/posts/react-text-splitting/index.md

 ## Expanding on this

 Now we that we have the basics in place, we can also expand on this logic, and add more functionality inside `SplitText`, for example custom class names or conditional styling.
-I will make a second tutorial, where we'll go more into depth and look at a couple of examples
+I will make a second tutorial, where we'll go more into depth and look at a couple of examples.